mdn/content/files/en-us/web/html/element/audio/index.md

 - {{htmlattrdef("disableremoteplayback")}} {{experimental_inline}}

-  - : A Boolean attribute used to disable the capability of remote playback in devices that are attached using wired (HDMI, DVI, etc.) and wireless technologies (Miracast, Chromecast, DLNA, AirPlay, etc).
+  - : A Boolean attribute used to disable the capability of remote playback in devices that are attached using wired (HDMI, DVI, etc.) and wireless technologies (Miracast, Chromecast, DLNA, AirPlay, etc.).
 See [this proposed specification](https://www.w3.org/TR/remote-playback/#the-disableremoteplayback-attribute) for more information.

     > **Note:** In Safari, you can use [`x-webkit-airplay="deny"`](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/AirPlayGuide/OptingInorOutofAirPlay/OptingInorOutofAirPlay.html) as a fallback.